Skip to content

 Blacklist

-By setting up a blacklist, you can filter out different types of data that meet certain conditions.
-After configuring the blacklist, data that meets the criteria will no longer be reported to the Guance workspace, helping you save on data storage costs.
+By setting up a blacklist, you can filter out different types of data that meet specific conditions.
+Once a blacklist is configured, data matching the conditions will no longer be reported to the Guance workspace, helping you save on data storage costs.

 Prerequisites